Phototropism at Home: How Plants Turn Toward Light (with a simple experiment)

 - How is this connected to the bean seed we sprouted?

 If you haven’t tried our Bean in a Jar Seedlings Project, it’s a perfect companion activity.
-Together, they show how roots grow downward (gravitropism) and stems grow upward toward light.
+Together, they show how roots grow downward and stems grow upward toward light.

 Take It Further: Map the Light in Your Home